zenml-io/zenml/docs/book/how-to/trigger-pipelines/trigger-a-pipeline-from-client.md

 ---
 description: >-
-  Trigger a pipeline from the Python Client.
+  Trigger a pipeline using the ZenML Client.
 ---

-# Trigger a pipeline from another
+# Trigger a pipeline from the Python Client

 {% hint style="info" %}
 This is a [ZenML Pro](https://zenml.io/pro) only feature.
 Please [sign up here](https://cloud.zenml.io) get access.